-H. PIPING-GENERAL
+G. PIPING-GENERAL

 - Do not use pump as a support for piping!
-Use pipe hangers or other supports at proper intervals to provide complete piping support near the pump. - Both suction and discharge piping should be independently supported and properly aligned so that no strain is transmitted to the pump when flange bolts are tightened. - Make sure piping is as straight as possible, avoiding unnecessary bends and fittings.
-Where necessary, use 45° or long-sweep 90° pipe fittings to decrease friction loss. - Where flanged joints are used, make sure that inside diameters properly match and mounting holes are aligned. - Do not spring or force piping when making any connections!
+Use pipe hangers or other supports at proper intervals to provide complete piping support near the pump. - Both suction and discharge piping should be independently supported and properly aligned to insure no strain is transmitted to the pump when the bolts are tightened.
+Use of expansion joints or vibration pads does not preclude the need to properly support the piping. - Do not spring or force piping when making connections! - Make sure all piping is as direct as possible. - Avoid unnecessary bends and fittings.

-I. SUCTION (INLET) PIPING
+H. SUCTION (INLET) PIPING

 The sizing and installation of suction piping is particularly important.
 It must be selected and installed in a manner that minimizes pressure loss and permits sufficient liquid flow into the pump during starting and operation.
 Many NPSH problems can be traced directly to improper design of suction piping systems.
-Observe the following precautions when installing suction piping:
+Observe the following precautions when installing piping:

-Suction piping should be as direct as possible, and ideally the length should be at least ten times the pipe diameter.
+- Suction piping should be as direct as possible, and ideally the length should be at least ten times the pipe diameter.
 Short suction piping can be the same diameter as the suction opening.
-Longer piping should be one or two sizes larger (depending on length), reducing to the diameter of the pump suction opening.

-- Use an eccentric reducer, with the eccentric side down (Fig. 3a) when reducing the pipe diameter to the diameter of suction opening. - At no point should suction piping be smaller in diameter than the pump suction opening. - Horizontal suction lines should follow an even gradient, if possible.
-A gradual upward slope to the pump is recommended for suction lift conditions, and a gradual downward slope for positive suction head. - Avoid any high points, such as pipe loops (Fig. 4a), that may create air pockets and throttle the system or produce erratic pumping. - Install a valve in the suction line to isolate the pump during shutdown and maintenance, and facilitate pump removal.
-Where two or more pumps are connected to the same suction line, install duplicate gate valves to isolate each pump from the line. - Gate valves should always be installed in positions that avoid air pockets.
-Globe valves should not be used, particularly when NPSH is critical. - During pumping operation, valves on suction line must always be at FULL OPEN. - Properly sized pressure gauges can be installed in gauge taps on pump suction and discharge nozzles.
-Gauges enable the operator to monitor pump performance and determine that the pump conforms to the parameters of the performance curve.
-If cavitation, vapor binding, or other unstable operation occurs, pressure gauges will indicate wide fluctuation in suction and discharge pressures.
+Longer piping should be one or two sizes larger (depending on length), reducing to the diameter of the suction opening near the pump. - Use an eccentric reducer, with the eccentric side down, as shown in (Fig. 3a on page 5) when reducing pipe diameter to the diameter of the pump suction opening. - At no time should suction piping be smaller in diameter than the pump suction opening. - Horizontal suction lines should follow an even gradient, if possible.
+A gradual upward slope to the pump is recommended for suction lift conditions, and a gradual downward slope for positive suction head. - Avoid any high points, such as pipe loops, as shown in (Fig. 4a on page 5), that may create air pockets and throttle the system or produce erratic pumping.

+FIGURE 3a: Suction Piping (Eccentric vs. Concentric).

+Install a valve in the suction line to isolate the FIGURE 4a: Suction Piping (Avoid high points). pump during shutdown and maintenance.

+- Valves should always be installed in positions that avoid air pockets.
+Globe valves should not be used, particularly when NPSH is critical. - During pumping operation, valves on the suction line must always be at FULL OPEN. - Pressure gauges properly sized for the range of operation, should be installed in gauge taps on the pump suction and discharge nozzles.

-J. DISCHARGE (OUTLET) PIPING
+I. DISCHARGE (OUTLET) PIPING

 - Short discharge piping can be the same diameter as the pump discharge opening.
-Longer piping should be one or two sizes larger depending on length. - An even gradient is best for long horizontal runs of discharge piping. - Install a valve near the discharge opening to prime and start the pump.
-The discharge gate valve is also used to isolate the pump during shutdown, maintenance, and facilitate pump removal. - Any high points in discharge piping may entrap air or gas and thus retard pump operation. - If the possibility of liquid hammer exists, (i.e. check valves are used) close the discharge gate valve before pump shutdown.
+Longer piping should be one or two sizes larger depending on length. - Any high points in discharge piping may entrap air or gas and thus retard pump operation.
+Air vents or bleed valves as a means to release entrapped air are recommended. - An even gradient is best for long horizontal runs of discharge piping. - Install a valve near the pump discharge opening to prime and start the pump.
+The discharge valve is also used to isolate the pump during shutdown and maintenance.

-K. SHAFT SEALING-GENERAL COMMENTS
+J. SHAFT SEALING-GENERAL COMMENTS